ovhlabs/knowledge-base/en/_posts/2015-05-05-sailabove-documentation-commandline.markdown

                         will create a 42GB persistent volume and mount it in the /data directory.
 This directory must exist in the Docker image or be a VOLUME.
-  --batch               do not attach console on start
+  --redeploy            if the service already exists, redeploy it --batch               do not attach console on start
 ```